-- Analytical results depicted from 9/2020 through 6/2022 are EPA Method 537.
+- \\\\\ Analytical results depicted from 9/2020 through 6/2022 are EPA Method 537.
 Analytical results from 7/2022 to date are EPA Method 533.
 EPA Method 537.1 data from 7/2022 to date is available in the Supplemental Report. - † Wells VW 93 and VW 94 sampling results exceeded the MCL for PFOA for the first time in Q3 2022.
 Results from Q4 2022 show that PFOA is back below the MCL at both wells. - †† Well VW 29 sampling results exceeded the MCL for PFOA & PFOS for the first time in Q4 2022.
 Three confirmatory samples were collected within the quarter.
 Based on the average results this well exceeded the MCL for PFOS in Q4 2022. - ††† Well VW 71 sampling results exceeded the MCL for PFOA for the first time in Q4 2022.
 One confirmatory sample was collected within the quarter and the result confirmed a MCL exceedance for PFOA for this well in Q4 2022.
 Treatment for this site is under construction.
-Well 71 offline in Q1 2023. † Well VW 28 sampling results for Method 533 for PFOA was less than the MCL.
+Well 71 offline in Q1 and Q2 2023. - † Well VW 28 sampling results for Method 533 for PFOA was less than the MCL.
 The result for PFOA by Method 537.1 was above the MCL for the first time.
-A resample was collected on 3/9/2023 to verify the results.
+A resample was collected on 3/29/2023 to verify the results.
 Once received, should the average of all the Well 28 samples results trigger an MCL exceedance, a revised report will be submitted.
 Treatment for this site is under construction with completion scheduled by Q3 2023.
+Update 6-29-23: Result did not exceed MCL and is depicted in the table. - ↑↑ Beginning Q2 2023, Veolia Water New York made the following changes to its PFAS sampling protocol.
+Method 533 is used to analyze all 25 unique PFAS compounds covered by this Method as indicated on the US EPA, Office of Water, table number MS-140 dated December 2019.
+Method 537.1 is used to analyze only the 4 additional PFAS compounds not addressed by Method 533 as presented in the same above reference EPA table.
+Supplemental reports will also reflect this change beginning Q2 2023. - ††† Multiple Q2 2023 Samples required resampling due to analytical laboratory error.
+Resample results are pending as of the submission of this Q2 report.
+Results have been updated in the Q3 report. - # Several systems were placed into service in Q3 and Q4 2023, see table in Section 1.2.
+Data reflects point of entry [POE] (after treatment only).
+Individual wells that are part of a larger wellfield (>1 well treated by a single treatment plant) are not individually depicted in Table 1-1 due to ease of understanding for compliance.
+Additional data on Raw Combine (combined wells before treatment and Lead Vessel Effluent (between lead and lead vessels of the PFAS treatment) are presented in the supplemental report.
+Q4 2023 Revision A Update: Multiple laboratory QA/QC and data reporting errors for the Q4 compliance sample results as of the January 10, 2024 (original report submission), led to the inability to post the results in the original report or the creation of a supplemental samples results report.
+The laboratory rectified the issues and sent the information to Veolia on 01/31/2024.
+These Q4 2023 Revision A documents include the sample results depicted in Table 1-1 and the supplemental sample results report.